 According to police, Jackson, a Baltimore resident, said he traveled to New York because it is the media capital of the world and he wanted to make a statement.

-That was enough to convince Manhattan District Attorney Cyrus R. Vance Jr. that Jackson should be charged with terrorism.
+That was enough to convince the Manhattan District Attorney that Jackson should be charged with terrorism.

-In October, Stephen Paddock smashed two windows on an upper floor at the Mandalay Bay Resort and Casino in Las Vegas and fired on thousands of people at a country music festival below.
+Just a month ago Stephen Paddock smashed two windows on an upper floor at the Mandalay Bay Resort and Casino in Las Vegas and fired on thousands of people at a country music festival below.
 He killed 58 people in the worst mass shooting in modern American history.
-But neither President Donald Trump nor investigators called the massacre an act of terror.
+But neither President Trump nor investigators called that an act of terror.

-Trump described Paddock as a “sick man, demented man” but did not answer reporters’ questions at the White House about whether he committed an act of domestic terror.
+Trump called Paddock a “sick man, demented man,” but did not answer reporters’ questions at the White House about whether he committed an act of domestic terror.

 That’s despite an outcry from many who said what Roof did was, in their eyes, the textbook definition of terrorism.
-In an CNN Digital opinion piece, CNN national security analyst Peter Bergen wondered what the United States would have called the attack if Roof had been a Muslim.
+In an CNN Digital opinion piece, CNN National Security Analyst Peter Bergen wondered what the US would have called the attack if Roof had been a Muslim.